Carla9711/Machine-Learning---Classification/README.md

 ### Business problem:

-A hospital board of directors would like to predict whether a patient is likely to have a stoke or not based on demographic and health-related data
+A hospitals' board of directors would like to predict whether a patient is likely to have a stoke or not based on demographic and health-related data

 ### Data: